-We would like to get your thoughts on this statement: "Building on previous Master Plan recommendations, York Region is updating its long-term water and wastewater servicing strategies and infrastructure program to accommodate 1.79 million people and 900,000 jobs, in accordance with the growth plan in an environmentally, socially and fiscally responsible manner."
-3. In your opinion, is this statement complete?
-If no, how would you change it? ⊖ Yes If no, how would you change it?
+"Building on previous Master Plan recommendations, York Region is updating its long-term water and wastewater servicing strategies and infrastructure program to accommodate 1.79 million people and 900,000 jobs, in accordance with the growth plan in an environmentally, socially and fiscally responsible manner."

+○ Yes

+If no, how would you change it?

 In reference to the project in general, Question 2 asked:

-9. Do you have any que contact information. uestions for us that we could get back to you on?
+9. Do you have any questions for us that we could get back to you on?
 If so, please leave your questions and

+contact information.

-10. Contact informatic on for us to respond to your question
+10. Contact informat tion for us to respond to your question

 Name

 Company/Organization

 City/Town

 Email Address

 Phone Number

-Environmental Assessment ted (e.g., name, address and phone number) is collected, maintained and disclosed under the authority of the Act and the Municipal Freedom of Information and Protection of Privacy Act for transparency and consultation ion you submit will become part of a public record that is available to the general public, unless you request that your confidential.
+mitted (e.g., name, address and phone number) is collected, maintained and disclosed under the authority of the

+nt Act and the Municipal Freedom of Information and Protection of Privacy Act for transparency and consultation nation you submit will become part of a public record that is available to the general public, unless you request that your